USU 1320: History and Civilization

 The results of this contagion were, however, felt not in mortalities alone but in demographics and psychology, too.
 Grim experience quickly taught people in the day that Plague decimated cities more heavily than rural communities.
-The reason for this—the bacillus depends on fleas carried by rats as its principal vector and the crush and filth of urban life aided greatly in the spread of bubonic plague—was not yet known, however.
-The result was people fled the cities of Europe in large numbers.
+The reason for this was that the bacillus depends on fleas carried by rats as its principal vector and the crush and filth of urban life aided greatly in the spread of bubonic plague, but that was not yet known.
+The result was that people fled the cities of Europe in large numbers.
 Even small villages were left depopulated, precipitating a trend toward de-urbanization far more catastrophic than that following Rome's disintegration a millennium before.
-And that, we must recall, had precipitated the Middle Ages.
+And that, we should recall, had precipitated the Middle Ages.

-Thus, desperation echoed wherever "Plague!" was heard, and that despair manifested itself not just in art and literature but also in bizarre social phenomena, one of which was flagellants.
+And so wherever the cry of "Plague!" was heard, despair manifested itself and not just in art and literature but also in bizarre social phenomena, one of which was flagellants.
 Professional self-torturers who went from town to town, the flagellants scourged themselves for a fee to bring God's favor upon a community hoping to avert the bubonic plague—according to Medieval logic, the Black Death was a punishment for sin, and its atonement must be paid in real, physical terms—flagellants served, then, as a means for people to buy that remission from sin at the price of migrant "whipping boys."
 The Church outlawed flagellants, though that did little to stifle them.

 When the plague abates, the traffic gets worse.
 (Unknown satirist)